SRCF/docs/source/personal-accounts/soc-srcf-lists.rst

 Because we must be able to contact everyone with an SRCF account, you may only unsubscribe from **Soc-SRCF** or **Soc-SRCF-users** if you are willing to give up your membership of the SRCF and access to its services.
 If this is what you want, please `contact the sysadmins <https://www.srcf.net/contact>`__ saying you want to terminate your membership.

-Usually, when you leave the University and lose your access to our services, you will be automatically unsubscribed from Soc-SRCF-users, but *not* Soc-SRCF as you remain a SRCF member for life and are still welcome to attend SRCF events.
-As above, if you wish to give up this right you should contact the sysadmins.
+If you wish to do so, you may give up your shell account (and so cease to be an SRCF *user*) while remaining a *member* of the SRCF.
+In this case, you will be unsubscribed from Soc-SRCF-users, but *not* Soc-SRCF, and you are still welcome to attend SRCF events.
+As above, please contact the sysadmins to arrange this.

 Unsubscribing or rejoining -maintenance and/or -social
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~